We are often asked what the difference is between Cacao and Cocoa – here goes ..

-The difference is all in the processing - Cocoa and cacao are pretty much the same thing in terms of where they come from.
+The difference is all in the processing - Cocoa and cacao are pretty much the same things in terms of where they come from.

 Cacao beans come from the Theobroma cacao tree.
 The trees produce fruit called pods which is where the nutritious cacao bean is found.
 The cocoa tree bears fruits of all ages, all year long, which ripen alternatively.
 The pods grown directly off the trunk and branches of the tree from small nodules, it does not hang from the ends of the little branches, as other fruits, but rather along the stem of main branches; this is not uncommon, several trees have similar proprieties: cocoa trees, apricot trees papaya trees, etc.